tmaklin/bxzstr/README.md

 ```
 cmake .
 ```
 in the root directory.
-CMake will modify `config.hpp` to match the libraries supported on the system.
+CMake will modify `bxzstr_config.hpp` to match the libraries supported on the system.
 If the [find_package](https://cmake.org/cmake/help/v3.0/command/find_package.html) command has already been run in CMake, automatic configuration will